Yeo Guat Kwang: Education

-Yeo is of Teochew descent, where his ancestral hometown is Chaoan District, Chaozhou.

 Career

 Education

 Yeo started his career in 1987 as a teacher at Nanyang Junior College, and in 1991, he became a Head of Department at Anderson Secondary School.
 From 1993 to 1996, he was a Specialist Inspector for Chinese at the Ministry of Education.

-Labour Movement
+Labour movement

-In 1997, he joined the labour movement as an Executive Secretary for the Building Construction and Timber Industries Employees Union (BATU).
-In 2001, he moved on to become the Executive Secretary for Singapore Industrial and Services Employees Union (SISEU).
-In 2007, he became the Executive Secretary for the Amalgamated Union of Statutory Board Employees (AUSBE).
+In 1997, Yeo joined the labour movement as an Executive Secretary for the Building Construction and Timber Industries Employees Union (BATU).
+In 2001, he became the Executive Secretary for the Singapore Industrial and Services Employees Union (SISEU), as well as the Amalgamated Union of Statutory Board Employees (AUSBE).

-In January 2014, Yeo was appointed Assistant Secretary-General (ASG) in the NTUC, which has close ties with the Singapore government.
+In January 2014, Yeo was appointed Assistant Secretary-General (ASG) in the National Trades Union Congress (NTUC), which has close ties with the PAP.

 In December 2016, Yeo was promoted to Assistant Director-General in NTUC.

 Yeo is also the chairman of the NTUC's Migrant Workers' Centre, which was set up in 2009.
 He is also the head of the Centre for Domestic Employees, and the director for Workplace Safety and Health.

 Yeo was president of the Consumers Association of Singapore (CASE), a consumer advocacy group founded by the NTUC, until June 2012.
-Some have criticized CASE for being toothless.